jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.110.jpeg)

 < 20040418: this is interesting.
-It has to do with implicit call and I have to explore in which situation this is useful.
+It has to do with implicit call and I might explore in which situation this is useful.
 I think that when you call a member of the top circle, then the diamond executes.
 It’s like calling member of the bottom circle... >

 It always happens just after the diamond executes.

 < The parameter objects destroy right after the call.
 If you use the top circle like above, every consult of the top circle might result in executing the diamond again.
-To persist the information contained in the argument, without having to call the procedure again, you have to do a State Copy.
+To persist the information contained in the argument, without having to call the procedure again, you might do a State Copy.
 Another way of using output parameters is to give the execution a reference to an external symbol.
 Anyway: if you want return information to persist after the call, it has to be stored in external symbol: store the returned state to an object that the caller contains, or pass a reference to the caller’s object to the called procedure >

 < That’s true what I just said, but there’s nothing wrong with linking directly to the parameter and executing the procedure on each consult.
 There’s nothing wrong with that.
 The link might be something like consulting a property procedure in VB, a Get, which returns a reference to an object.
 Every time you consult the property, the procedure is launched again.
 That’s normal. >